Maximilianos/maxpanas.com/notes.md

   - split up cache so that each microservice has its own cache

 - Contact Form
+  - Fix bug with contact form when no-js and submitting two separate forms
   - DONE! - Add honeypot to email sender to reduce spam
   - Add server side cool-off rate limiter for multiple submissions
   - Use a better service to send emails to me (?)